 He also sponsored legislation recently to update the Adam Walsh Act, which is the law that provides for a national sex offender registry and fought for the implementation of legislation that closed loopholes in Pennsylvania’s Megan’s Law.

-Currently serves as Majority Chair of the House Judiciary Committee.
-Also serves on the House Transportation Committee and the House Rules Committee.
+Currently serves as Majority Chair of the House Judiciary Committee and as a member of the Transportation Committee.

-He and his wife, Elaine, have two children, Kelly and Wayde, and three grandchildren
+He and his wife, Elaine, have two children, Kelly and Wayde, and four grandchildren.